chrischow/kaggle_titanic/README.md

-# kaggle_titanic
+# Kaggle Competition - Titanic Dataset
-Kaggle Competition - Titanic Dataset
+This Kaggle competition requires participants to predict whether passengers will survive.